alok-38/dsa-bootcamp/README.md

 Encapsulation <b>protects an object from unwanted access by clients</b>.
 Encapsulation allows access to a level without revealing the complex details below that level.
 It reduces human errors.
 Simplifies the maintenance of the application.

 I found these two links useful

 <ul>
   <li>[What is the use of encapsulation when I'm able to change the property values with setter methods?](https://stackoverflow.com/questions/16418571/what-is-the-use-of-encapsulation-when-im-able-to-change-the-property-values-wit)</li>
   <li>[Encapsulation Vs DataHiding?](https://stackoverflow.com/questions/18980390/encapsulation-vs-datahiding?rq=1)</li>
 </ul>

+### What's the difference between next() and nextLine() methods from Scanner class?

+`next()` and `nextLine()` methods are associated with Scanner and is used for getting String inputs.
+Their differences are...

+`next()` can read the input only till the space.
+It can't read two words separated by space.
+Also, next() places the cursor in the same line after reading the input.

+`nextLine()` reads input including space between the words (that is, it reads till the end of line \n).
+Once the input is read, `nextLine()` positions the cursor in the next line.